MALAKBADER00/SMS-spam-detection-NLP/README.md

-# 📧 SMS Spam Detection using Various NLP Techniques 🚀
+# 📧 SMS Spam Detection using Various NLP Techniques

 ## Overview

-Hey there! 👋 This project is my playground for practicing different Natural Language Processing (NLP) techniques to detect spam messages.
+This project is my playground for practicing different Natural Language Processing (NLP) techniques to detect spam messages.
 Here's what I've been experimenting with:

 - 🧠 **Bag of Words (BoW)**
 - 📊 **Term Frequency-Inverse Document Frequency (TF-IDF)**